PowerMops/powermops-site/src/routes/pmops/Reference-5.md

 Memory Organization {#memory_organization}
 ===================

-We will now move on to some of Mops\' more advanced capabilities.
-Some of the ideas and terms we\'ll be describing are more fully explained in [Inside Macintosh](http://developer.apple.com/techpubs/mac/IAC/IAC-2.html), and we\'ll direct you to the appropriate IM sections when necessary.
+We will now move on to some of Mops' more advanced capabilities.
+Some of the ideas and terms we'll be describing are more fully explained in [Inside Macintosh](http://developer.apple.com/techpubs/mac/IAC/IAC-2.html), and we'll direct you to the appropriate IM sections when necessary.
 Finally, if you wish to gain deeper understanding of the specialized compiling words that operate inside Mops (derived from the Forth language), we suggest you read one of several commercially available Forth texts listed in the references at the end of this chapter.
 Because of the way the Macintosh manages memory, Mops has several distinct areas in which it stores data.
-The following diagram gives a typical picture of the Mac\'s memory while a Mops program is running.\<br /\>
+The following diagram gives a typical picture of the Mac's memory while a Mops program is running.\<br /\>

   ------------------------------------
   Memory Map 1 (Classic Mac)